qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 tags: [malware, analysis]
 ---

+# Twitter post

+Having finished setup my lab environment, the time had come to start analysing malware.
+A good way to get access to recent malware samples is by joining Twitter and start following the infosec community.

-# Star date, the 16th of March 2021:
+On the 16th of March 2021 I saw the following tweet which seemed like a good starting point:

-Original Twitter post:

 ![](../assets/Abusing-Internet-Archive/twitter-post.png)

-Following on the above tweet I've decided to try to quickly download the files from the server and start analysing fresh malware samples.
+Following on the above tweet I've decided to try to quickly download the files from the server and start analysing them.

-# Objectives:
+# Objectives

 - Improve analysis skills
 - See how long it takes me to analyse